datapplab/SBGN-ML.files/data/id.mapping/mapping.each.pair/for.use.all/both/README.txt

+ID mapping tables can be found at https://github.com/datapplab/SBGN-ML.files/tree/master/data/id.mapping/mapping.each.pair/for.use.all/both
 Each RData here is a list containing one pairwise ID mapping table.
 The name of the list is "mapping.list".
 Try this:
 >variable.name = load("pathwayCommons_UNIPROT.RData")